analogdevicesinc/ToF/doc/itof/linux_build_instructions.md

 # Linux Build Instructions

-**Please note, use the applicable tag, when cloning, and release version, when getting the latest library files.
-As of writing, version 4.3.0 of the release is available as well as tage v4.3.0.**
+**Please note, use the applicable tag, when cloning, and release version, when getting the latest depth compute library files.
+As of writing, version 4.3.0 of the release is available as well as tag v4.3.0.**

+If you building for a ARM64 Linux host you will need the ARM64 libraries.
+These are available in the installation package.
+See

 Note, all actities below are assuming to be done in a base folder.
 Where the **libs**, and its contents, folder is called out.